 Thank you for your steadfast cooperation, patience and support as we navigate the protocols to keep everyone safe and healthy.
 What got us to this point will get us through this.

 Dean, Jones Graduate School of Business

 Rice Business New Travel Guidelines

 In keeping with the CDC’s recommendation to avoid nonessential travel and Rice’s guidance against domestic and international travel, Rice Business made the decision to cancel all school-sponsored travel, in the fall of 2020 such as career treks (Week on Wall Street, Seattle, Silicon Valley) and the travel component of international academic courses.
 This included Global Field Experiences and Global Offsite Electives.

 Rice Business relied on many entities to make this decision, including the CDC, International SOS (ISOS) and U.S. Department of State, Rice University Crisis Management Advisory Committee and student leadership.
 The considerations include exit and entry bans for many countries, quarantine requirements and strained health systems.
 Our number one priority is the health and safety of our students, staff, faculty, our international partners and our community at large.
-We will continue to monitor the global pandemic and state of affairs and will re-evaluate new university sponsored travel opportunities as things develop into the spring semester.
+We will continue to monitor the global pandemic and state of affairs and will re-evaluate new university sponsored travel opportunities as things develop.